hhsherlock/Pavlovia_Experiment/README.md

 # JavaScript code for Reinforcement Learning Experiment
-Using the PsychoJS package, designed an online version of the reinforcement learning experiment.
+Designed an online version of the reinforcement learning experiment, using the PsychoJS package.
 Find this experiment on https://pavlovia.org/#main, user name: parzi3mis (#41356).